 Some companies are willing to pay the higher price of data pushers and the whole system due to information and functions that these solutions have to offer.
 Those functions include fuel management, location tracking, alerts and notifications, theft prevention, drivers and vehicle performance, reports and analysis of these reports and more.

 Tracking devices can be further divided into active or passive vehicle trackers.
 Active trackers collect and send the information collected in real-time.
 Data pushers can be considered as active tracking devices.
-These tracking devices and whole tracking systems are more expensive solution, however offer many advantages.
+These tracking devices and whole tracking systems are a more expensive fleet solution, however, offer many advantages.
 The advantages are brought by functions, which are already mentioned above.

-Passive trackers on the other hand collect and save information to be later retrieved.
+Passive trackers, on the other hand, collect and save information to be later retrieved.
 GPS data loggers can be considered as passive trackers.
-Passive trackers collect the basic information, but have the advantage of lower price, easy installation and the possibility of hassle-free relocation to any other vehicle/asset.
+Passive trackers collect the basic information but have the advantage of lower price, easy installation and the possibility of hassle-free relocation to any other vehicle/asset.

 Both an active and passive vehicle trackers can help you streamline your business so that you’re able to maximise your time and resources based on real data.
 This maximisation starts with getting the best prices from suppliers in your area.

 By clicking the button below, we can help you connect with multiple suppliers suited for your vehicle fleet for free.
 The best part?
 After comparing the quotes you receive, you can choose one without any obligations.

 Fill in the form in just 1 minute